DSPIP Developer Documentation

 • Parse JSON payload

-• Validate required fields: parcelId, timestamp, country codes
+• Validate required fields: type, itemId, timestamp, issuer.address.country

 • Ignore unknown fields for forward compatibility